 2. Best Ceramic: Mercer Culinary Ceramic Rod Knife Honing Steel

-One of the best ceramic honing steel, it measures 19.13 x 4.5 x 1.13 inches and is a high-performance tool that helps align the edge as it hones.
+One of the best ceramic honing steels, it measures 19.13 x 4.5 x 1.13 inches and is a high-performance tool for precise edge maintenance and alignment.
 It has a sturdy Santoprene handle for comfort and grip and can easily remove burrs from the blade’s edges.
 Although best suited for tough knives, you can use this honing steel for all types of knives for effective results.

 - Does not grind down the metal